portsoc/hangman-in-branches/README.md

 To serve the website, we need to distinguish between what resources are for the server and what is for the client.
 So we have begun by making two folders in our `hangman-in-branches` directory.

-You can do this in Visual Studio Code with any of the following methods:
+You can do this in Visual Studio Code in any of the following methods:

 - (a) Click on the `New folder` icon in the Explorer tab
 - (b) Open the Command Palette (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> Linux/Windows and <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> in macOS) then type `New folder` followed by <kbd>Enter</kbd>